What I Already Know About My Son

 "I think I'm going to have a son one day."

-When Matty and I were hoping for a baby, that memory seemed like something imagined on my worst days.
+When Matty and I were trying for a baby, it didn't happen immediately.
+On the hard days in the waiting, that memory seemed like something only imagined.
 Yet it still tugged at me...a son.
-I poured through all my old journals on my better days, searching for that moment as if to prove something to myself.
+I poured through my old journals on my better days, searching for that moment as if to prove something to myself.
 Matty didn't even think it was weird, in fact, now he talks about this notion of our son having an identity—a promise—before we even knew about him.

 It turns out that stress and anxiety don't mix when you're trying to make a baby, so I let the memory grow stronger to drown out the noise.
 I let it become truth.
 When we found out we were expecting, I knew it was a boy up until a week or two before our appointment to confirm.
 I wavered just a bit, which is funny to me now.
 Faith in the things you believe is an active choice, you know?
 But when the doc put that wand on my belly I knew I was looking for a thing, not the lack of a thing...ya know, a—